 'Medications prescribed to athletes by a doctor or bought over the counter at a pharmacy may also contain banned substances – it’s important to always:

 What that means for you

-You have a responsibility to make sure that anything you eat and drink is free of any banned substances.
-Developing good clean sport habits now will help you in the future.
+Athletes have a responsibility to make sure that anything they put in their body is free of any banned substances.
+Developing good clean sport habits will help athletes in the future.

 You need to fully understand the Anti-Doping Rules, the consequences of not behaving in line with these rules, and the values of clean sport.